 Content is created outside and managed inside of Kentico CMS/EMS

 When content is managed in this fashion, the content can be created before or parallel to the development.
-One example of such a system is Kentico Cloud, which enables content editors to create content in advance before the site is ready for them, while enabling developers to easily import this content to Kentico EMS via Kentico Cloud API.
+One example of such a system is Kontent, which enables content editors to create content in advance before the site is ready for them, while enabling developers to easily import this content to Kentico EMS via Kontent API.

 Another example would be if all content was created in spreadsheets or in some other system with data structures that can be mapped and imported using the Kentico API or via the import toolkit.

 Content is created and managed outside of Kentico CMS/EMS

 This content is typically used for items like a product catalog, and is either synchronized to Kentico using scheduled tasks, the Integration bus, or pulled directly from the external system at runtime (e.g., web services, SDKs, etc.).